-Product design and development expenses in the second quarter of fiscal 2021 decreased as compared to the same period one year ago primarily due to decreased labor costs and professional services assigned to product design and development projects, offset by severance costs for the reduction in force.
-This was to achieve lower operating costs to align with the uncertainties created by the COVID-19 pandemic.
+Product design and development expenses in the third quarter of fiscal 2021 decreased as compared to the same period one year ago primarily due to decreased labor costs and professional services assigned to product design and development projects.
+We have lowered overall staffing, furloughed employees, and lowered the use of contractors in our development area to achieve lower operating costs to align with the uncertainties created by the COVID-19 pandemic.